j-fu/numcxx/doc/installation.md

 ## Prerequisites

-Installation of the python components is currently not necessary.
+Installation of the python components is only necessary when the experimental python interface is needed.

 ### Linux